Harjot66/gpa_calculator/README.md

 # How to use

-1. Enter the number of courses you would like to calculate the GPA for
+1. Enter the number of courses you would like to calculate the GPA for.
-2. Enter the GPA for each course line-by-line as the prompts ask you to
+2. Enter the GPA for each course line-by-line as the prompts ask you to.
-3. Get the result
+3. Get the result.